mattyv/JazzyIndex/docs/MODEL_SELECTION.md

 # Model Selection and Fitting Algorithms

-Technical deep-dive into how JazzyIndex fits and selects prediction models (constant, linear, quadratic).
+Technical deep-dive into how JazzyIndex fits and selects prediction models (constant, linear, quadratic, cubic).

 ## Table of Contents
 - [Overview](#overview)